ntustison/Histograms/Text/abstract2.md

 # Abstract {-}

-__Purpose:__  \textcolor{blue}{To characterize the differences in algorithmic approaches for segmentation of hyperpolarized gas lung images categorized by optimization domain, specifically image-based versus histogram-based.}
+__Purpose:__  \textcolor{blue}{To characterize the differences between
+histogram-based and image-based algorithms for segmentation of hyperpolarized gas lung images.}

 <!--
 To evaluate the most common approaches for histogram-based